Optimization via a Control-Centric Framework: Constrained Minimax Problems

-Classical minimax dynamics have established asymptotic or exponential convergence under convex-concave assumptions~\cite{feijer_stability_2010,cherukuri_saddle-point_2017}.
-Our framework recovers these results as special cases and further guarantees FT, FxT, or PT convergence by an appropriate choice of the decay law.
+Saddle-point dynamics under convex-concave assumptions have been shown to achieve asymptotic or exponential convergence~\cite{cherukuri_saddle-point_2017,cherukuri_role_2018}, and this analysis applies in particular to unconstrained minimax problems.
+Our framework recovers these results as special cases and extends them to the shared constrained case while guaranteeing FT, FxT, or PT convergence by an appropriate choice of the decay law.